 Meanwhile, heat a skillet over medium heat, and add the bacon, cooking until crisp.
 Remove the bacon and drain.
 Keep about 3 tablespoons of bacon fat in the pan, and add the sliced onion.
 Cook until just becoming tender.
 Add the raisins, and stir to combine.
 Once the raisins begin to plump (a couple of minutes), add the brussels sprouts and season with salt and pepper.
 Combine with the onion mixture, and cover with a lid for 5 minutes, stirring occasionally.

 Remove the lid, and finish cooking the brussels sprouts (they should take about 10 to 12 minutes total).
-Cut the baked potatoes open and add a tablespoon of sour cream per potato.
+Cut the baked potatoes open and add a tablespoon of sour cream, butter, or olive oil per potato.
 Season with fresh ground pepper (no need for salt if you’re eating the skin), and top each potato with 1/3 of the brussels sprouts mixture.
 Add 2 pieces of bacon per spud, and enjoy!